 It is important for you to keep your appointments.
 If you are unable to keep an appointment, kindly give us 24 hours notice.
 Due to the large volume of students we see, it may not be possible to reschedule you as soon as you would like.
 One "no show" will result in you having to use our walk-in times exclusively for the remainder of the semester.
-If you are 20 minutes late for an appointment, we reserve the right to take another student during your time, and you will have to reschedule.
+If you are 20 minutes late for an appointment, we reserve the right to take another student during your time.
+That appointment will count as a "no show."

 We use a team approach as our service delivery system.
 We have pre-doctoral and post-doctoral psychology interns.
 Because they are in training, they may discuss your case with their supervisor.
 Please be assured that all information is confidential and will not be released or discussed with anyone, including faculty and staff, without your written permission.
 However, by law there are conditions under which disclosure is required: you intend to do serious harm to yourself or another person, or there is suspected child, dependent adult, or elder abuse, or pursuant to a court order.

 If you have any questions about the nature and extent of Personal Counseling provided at PCC, you may discuss these at any time with your therapist.
-If you feel that you are not receiving proper or appropriate care, please contact Dr. Richard Beyer, Counseling Psychologist.
+If you feel that you are not receiving proper or appropriate care, please contact Dr. Jason Vasquez, Counseling Psychologist.
 We strive to assure that each student is treated according to the highest ethical and professional standards.